 SQM-L sky brightness measurements at our observing sites.
 Click here.

 NEW!
-November 14, a new file with comparison stars from APASS in the magnitude 10-15 range is available for the November/December moonless period.
+December 15, a new file with comparison stars from APASS in the magnitude 10-15 range is available for the December/January moonless period.

 Bright comet C/2023 A3 (Tsuchinshan-ATLAS) in the evening sky